The spectacular Skógafoss Waterfall in South-Iceland and the Legend of the Treasure Chest

 A legend is connected to Skógafoss waterfall; it is believed that behind it you can find a chest filled with gold and treasures.
 The story goes that Þrasi Þórólfsson, the Viking Settler at Skógar (Eystriskógar) in around 900, hid the chest and it is said that the first man who goes there will find great treasures.

-I found this folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason:
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason:

 A river ran through their lands, called Fúlilækur, and then Jökulsár glacial river in Sólheimasandur plains.
 Landnáma states that both of them distributed this river to the other's land as neither of them wanted to have this smelly river close.
 This resulted in the sand, called Sólheimasandur plains, being void of grass - and one can still see many runways in the sand where the river has run at each given time.